-Extended to September 15, 2016.
+September 8, 2017.
 Early applications are encouraged; courses will be filled with eligible students based on the date of the application submission.

-The application form is available by clicking on the following link: Application.
+The application form is available by clicking on the following link: Application beginning July 1.

 UI students who apply to this program will be U-billed the $50 application fee.
 The application form, along with a copy of the information page of your passport, should be submitted by the application deadline.
 Late applications will not be considered.